JuanAnzieta/Catalogue-Cleaning/README.md

 This is the repository for Python volcanic seismic events cleaning.
+To use this repository follow the steps in 'intructions for use.txt'
 J. Anzieta 2023